CloudsDocker/cloudsdocker.github.io/source/_posts/2017-11-29-OpenShift.md

 You can dedicate one to everything related to just one application.
 Or, so long as you label all the resources making up an application so you know what goes with what, you can also use the namespace to hold more than one.

+# Secrets

+This topic discusses important properties of secrets and provides an overview on how developers can use them.

+The Secret object type provides a mechanism to hold sensitive information such as passwords, OpenShift Origin client configuration files, dockercfg files, private source repository credentials, and so on.
+Secrets decouple sensitive content from the pods.
+You can mount secrets into containers using a volume plug-in or the system can use secrets to perform actions on behalf of a pod.